wormhole-foundation/xdapp-book/src/technical/evm/coreLayer.md

 Parsing and Verifying a message will depend on the type of VAA that your application expects: a Single VAA or a Batch VAA.

+For either message type, remember to collect gas fees associated with submitting them on-chain after all VAAs have been verified.

 **Single VAA**

-The properly parse and verify a single VAA, always use `parseAndVerifyVM` which takes in one argument: `encodedVM`.
+To properly parse and verify a single VAA, always use `parseAndVerifyVM` which takes in one argument: `encodedVM` (bytes).
 This function will return three arguments:

 1. `vm` (VM): Structured data that reflects the content of the VAA.
 A breakdown of this message format is described in the [VAA](../../wormhole/4_vaa.md) section.
+It is up to the receving contracting to properly parse this data structure for the necessary information.
 2. `valid` (bool):  Boolean that reflects whether or not the VAA was properly signed by the Guardian Network
 3. `reason` (string): Explanatory error message if a VAA is invalid, or an empty string if it is valid.

+**Batch VAA**

+To properly parse and verify a batch VAA, always use `parseAndVerifyBatchVM` which takes in two arguments: `encodedVM` (bytes) and `cache` (bool).

+Batch VAAs are designed so that relayers can choose to submit any subset of the observations batched together.
+It is the receiving contract's responsiblity to verify that all VAAs contained in a batch are submitted.